voxel51/fiftyone/docs/source/integrations/pinecone.rst

     print(info)

 Use :meth:`load_brain_results() <fiftyone.core.collections.SampleCollection.load_brain_results>`
-to load the :class:`SimilarityResults <fiftyone.brain.similarity.SimilarityResults>`
-instance for a brain run.
+to load the |SimilarityIndex| instance for a brain run.

 You can use
 :meth:`rename_brain_run() <fiftyone.core.collections.SampleCollection.rename_brain_run>`